jrakibi/BTCillustrated-Visuals/CONTRIBUTING.md

-Contributing to Bitcoin Illustrated
+# Contributing to Bitcoin Illustrated

-Thank you for considering contributing to Bitcoin Illustrated!
-Every contribution, whether it's a suggestion for a new illustration topic, design inspiration, or textual content for an illustration, is valuable.
+Thank you for considering contributing to **Bitcoin Illustrated**!
+Every contribution, be it a new illustration topic suggestion, design inspiration, or textual content for an illustration, plays a pivotal role in enriching this repository.

-How You Can Contribute
+## How You Can Contribute

-1. Suggest a New Illustration Topic:
+### 🖼️ Suggest a New Illustration Topic

-If you'd like to see an illustration on a specific Bitcoin-related topic, please:
+If you'd like an illustration on a specific Bitcoin topic:

-Open a new issue with the title "Illustration Topic: [Your Topic Name]".
+1. **Open an Issue**: Start with the title "Illustration Topic: [Your Topic Name]".
-In the issue description, provide as much detail as possible about the topic you'd like illustrated.
-I'll review the suggestion, and it could be the next illustration added to the repository!
+2. **Provide Details**: In the issue description, delve into the topic you want illustrated.
+The more detailed, the better.
+Your idea might just be the next addition to the collection!

-2. Contribute Design Ideas:
+### 🎨 Contribute Design Ideas

-If you have design inspirations or specific ideas:
+Got design inspirations or specific visual concepts?

-Provide a link to a Figma file or other design platforms where I can view your design inspiration.
+1. **Share Your Design**: Provide links to Figma or other design platforms showcasing your vision.
-Ensure the design aligns with the style and quality of existing illustrations in the repo.
+2. **Ensure Consistency**: Align your design with the existing style and quality of illustrations here.
+If unsure about the style, DM me on [Twitter](https://twitter.com/BTCillustrated), and I'll share a sample Figma illustration.
-Note: If you're looking for an example of the design style, DM me on twitter I'll send you a link to a Sample illustration on Figma.

-3. Provide Textual Content for an Illustration:
+### 📝 Provide Textual Content for an Illustration

-If you're keen on contributing text or content that could be turned into an illustration:
+Keen on chipping in with text or content ripe for illustration?

-Open an issue with the title "Content Idea: [Brief Description]".
+1. **Open an Issue**: Title it "Content Idea: [Brief Description]".
-In the issue description, detail out your idea, ensuring it's concise and clear.
-I'll review and, if suitable, turn it into an illustration for the repository!
+2. **Detail Your Vision**: Make your idea clear and concise in the issue description.
+If it fits, it could be transformed into a visual masterpiece for the repo!

-Guidelines
+## 📜 Guidelines

-Maintain Quality: Any contribution should align with the quality and style of the existing project.
+- **Maintain Quality**: Ensure any contribution resonates with the quality and aesthetic of the existing project.

-Provide Attribution: If using or adapting work from other sources, ensure you provide proper attribution and have the rights to use it.
+- **Provide Attribution**: When adapting or using content from elsewhere, always give due credit and ensure you hold the rights to use it.

-Adherence to License: All contributions should comply with the Creative Commons Attribution 4.0 International License.
+- **Adherence to License**: Respect and abide by the Creative Commons Attribution 4.0 International License when making contributions.

-Feedback and Collaboration
+## 🚀 Feedback and Collaboration

-Your insights and feedback drive the evolution of Bitcoin Illustrated.
-For collaboration, ideas, or issues, please open an issue or get in touch directly.
+Your insights and feedback are the lifeblood of **Bitcoin Illustrated**.
+For deeper collaboration, fresh ideas, or addressing issues, feel free to open an issue or [reach out directly](mailto:j.errakibi@gmail.com).